finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

 Create reference portfolio

-Create a new reference portfolio.
+Create a reference portfolio in a particular scope.

 ### Example